-Dr Deb Wilson is an Honorary Associate Professor teaching in the Wildlife Management course.
+Dr Deb Wilson is an Honorary Associate Professor with the Zoology Department.
 Please follow the link below to view her profile at Manaaki Whenua – Landcare Research.

 Current and Recent Postgraduate Students

-- Charlotte Patterson (MSc): Density and reinvasion prevention of the common brushtail possum within a New Zealand urban centre
+- Charlotte Patterson (MSc, 2020): Modelling reinvasion of the common brushtail possum (Trichosurus vulpecula) within a New Zealand urban centre

 - Jamie McAulay (MSc, 2018): Using stable isotope analysis to study the diet of stoats in the alpine zone of New Zealand